exhibitjs/core/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-This is the engine at the core of [Exhibit.js](https://github.com/exhibitjs/exhibit).
-Its separation is mainly for the purpose of breaking up a large codebase.
+This is the engine at the core of Exhibit.js.

+The main [exhibit](https://github.com/exhibitjs/exhibit) module is essentially a wrapper around this engine, adding things that make it more user friendly: watch-triggered batches, logging events, writing out changes to a destination directory, default importers, server and BrowserSync integration etc.

+The engine itself is just a manually operated functional system for processing incremental batches of changes to a set of files.
+It remembers state so it can process subsequent batches quicker.
+You configure it with builders (without which it would just output whatever you put in) and importers (which are made available to builders for importing external files).

-## usage
+## Usage

 ```js
 import Engine from 'exhibit-core';